Short-term loans are affordable, flexible, and easy to qualify for!

-Short term loans are basically micro loans, which are normally provided to individuals who need temporary cash help for paying their bills.
-The loans are only for short term use.
+Short-term loans are basically quick online loans, which are normally provided to individuals who need a temporary cash loan for paying their bills.
+The loans are only for short-term use.

 No more than a few hundred dollars can be borrowed at one time.
 You will be expected to make the repayment after a few weeks.
 Some lenders may require you to leave a written check when you take out the money.
 The lender will cash the check once you have sufficient funds available to make the repayment.